aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 ### Why a JS client?

-As mentioned before, the JS client is a totally optional step in the process of creating an Aragon OS plugin.
+As mentioned before, the JS client is an optional step in the process of creating an Aragon OSx plugin.
 You can definitely build a plugin without a JS client, but you will be missing some benefits.

 Aragon common packages will handle the connection to IPFS, Subgraph and blockchain providers, so you don't have to reinvent the wheel.